tonyastolfi/llfs/doc/proposals/always_commit_page_jobs.md

 There are two ways a page can become dead:

 1. The last reference to the page is in a Volume root log that is trimmed, removing the reference
-2. The last reference to the page is in a dead page, which becomes free by being recycled
+2. The last reference to the page is in a dead page, which becomes Free by being recycled